 Actually there are no restrictions on where you can buy from.
 However when you can get at least 20% off any orders you place with Stampin’ Up!, and still qualify for Stampin’ Rewards and other customer benefits, you might simply prefer to take advantage of that instead.

 If I’ve answered your questions and you’ve decided now’s the time to join my Crafty Canadians team, simply fill in the online Independent Demonstrator Agreement and choose the products you’d like in your starter kit.
 If you’re still not sure, read on…

 So is it really worth becoming a Demonstrator?

 The Starter Kit

-Choose $165.00 of products from the Stampin’ Up! catalogue, including bundles that are already discounted by 10%, and/or the Clearance Rack where retired products are offered at up to 60% off.
-Then you pay just $135.00 for your kit, with no additional shipping charges.
-Also included in the starter kit at no extra cost is a code for a free Paper Pumpkin kit ($30 value), a pack of current catalogues, and a pack of business supplies (in case you want to use them).
+Also included in the starter kit at no extra cost is a past Paper Pumpkin kit ($30 value), a pack of current catalogues, and a pack of business supplies (in case you want to use them).
+All with FREE shipping.
 What’s more, in many Canadian provinces no tax is payable on the starter kit either so that’s another immediate saving for you.

 Instant discount & Deferred Income